ASU engineering student wins stellar intern award

 Anand completed a 13-week internship at Hewlett-Packard this past summer, during which she worked on two projects simultaneously.
-One involved a new technology called Wi-Fi signature profiling with a team in Houston, Texas, and the other was a machine learning project for HP Labs with a team in Taiwan.
+One involved a new technology called Wi-Fi signature profiling with a team in Houston, Texas, and the other was a machine learning project for HP Labs with a team in Palo Alto, California.

-Her efforts were recognized by an HP Intern-Stellar award, which is given to the intern with the best project, for work on Wi-Fi signature profiling.
+Her efforts were recognized by an HP Intern-Stellar award, which is given to the intern who created a technical impact with the best project, for work on Wi-Fi signature profiling.

 Problem solving during a pandemic